brian-a-esch/nvim/README.md

 path the python files, since the package appears to be broken.
 Made a symlink from `/usr/lib/lib/python3.6/site-packages` to the real directory `/usr/lib/llvm-14/lib/python3/dist-packages/lldb/`
+- [tree-sitter](https://github.com/tree-sitter/tree-sitter/blob/master/cli/README.md) installed on workstation via
+  `cargo install tree-sitter-cli`.
+Should be in path and can run `tree-sitter` command.
+Running `:checkheath` in vim command prompt, under the tree sitter section we can see if the plugin is picking it up